 You will come across a large depression in the bowl near the top.
 It is possible to continue up to ridge top if you have the right conditions, shown above.
-This slope was wind loaded so we turned around at this point.
+Also a good exit from Thunder Meadows cabin.

 Skiing down Orca Road, marked by flagging tape above.
 Much better than the drainage!

 Bath time in Lizard Creek for the resident moose.

 GPS route shown above.
 The red track is our ascent route via Orca’s drainage – not recommended.
 Take the blue track on Orca Road, with the start and ends denoted by the waypoints.